Friday, December 23, 2011

 1987 Athletes Who Care.
 In a year with comparatively bland champions like Phil Simms and the Minnesota Twins -- and with the Lakers' Kareem and the Oilers' Gretzky already past honorees -- SI went with charity:

 * Bob Bourne of the Los Angeles Kings, formerly of the Islanders, who helped a handicapped children's school.

-* Judi Brown King, a hurdler won won a Silver Medal at the 1984 Olympics, who helped abused children.
+* Judi Brown King, a hurdler who won a Silver Medal at the 1984 Olympics, and helped abused children.

-* Dale Murphy, the Atlanta Braves' 2-time National League MVP and a majority charity fundraiser.
+* Dale Murphy, the Atlanta Braves' 2-time National League MVP, and a major charity fundraiser.